awsm-research/SQAPlanner-implementation/README.md

 Step 6: Output rules and import those rules to csv. ![](bigML/output_5.png)

-1. Categorize generated rules to four different types; which provide four types of guidance using excel\_defect.py
+4. Categorize generated rules to four different types; which provide four types of guidance using `generate_excels()` function in excel\_defect.py file.